 Each form has one period of PE and one of Swimming each week.
 In addition, J3 and J4 have two double periods of Games and J1 and J2 have one.
-I1 and I2 pupils have 'Tracksuit Friday' (these I1 and I2 pupils need to come to school wearing their tracksuit/PE kit on a Friday) where PE, Swimming and Games lessons are all timetabled during the morning.
+I1 and I2 pupils have 'Tracksuit Days' (these I1 and I2 pupils need to come to school wearing their tracksuit/PE kit on a specific day each week) where PE and Swimming lessons are both timetabled during the day.

 The Games teaching programme includes Football, Hockey, Netball, Cross-Country and Rugby during the winter terms and Cricket, Athletics, Tennis and Rounders in the summer.
-Pupils compete to represent the School in matches, tournaments, galas and Borough competitions in some or all of the following: Rugby, Football, Cross-Country, Hockey, Athletics, Swimming, Cricket and Netball There are a number of teams for all age groups from J1 (Under 8) to J4

-(Under 11), with the number of fixtures increasing gradually as your child progresses through the School.
+Pupils compete to represent the School in matches, tournaments, galas and Borough competitions in some or all of the following: Rugby, Football, Cross-Country, Hockey, Athletics, Swimming, Cricket and Netball There are a number of teams for all age groups from J1 (Under 8) to J4 (Under 11), with the number of fixtures increasing gradually as your child progresses through the School.